arcticsecurity/public/docs/Harmonization.md

 # History of this Document

 A public version of this document has been iterated over, since 2012.
 Originally, it was a collaboration between numerous CSIRT actors (CERT-EU, CERT-AT, CERT-FI, CERT.PT) and Codenomicon.
-The current version of this document represents the practical collaboration between national CERT teams such as [CERT-BE](http://www.cert.be/), [NCSC](http://www.ncsc.gov.uk), [NCSC-FI](https://www.ncsc.fi) and [Arctic Security](http://www.arcticsecurity.com), a commercial company.
+The current version of this document represents the practical collaboration between national CSIRT teams such as [CERT-BE](http://www.cert.be/), [NCSC](http://www.ncsc.gov.uk), [NCSC-FI](https://www.ncsc.fi) and [Arctic Security](http://www.arcticsecurity.com), a commercial company.